frdedynamics/robotics-lab-documentation/source/texts/lab1.md

 1. What is this thing UR calls "Feature"?
     1. Which ones did you use?
-    1. Where were their respectice origo?
+    1. Where were their respective origo?
     1. What is their use?

 1. What is MoveJ, MoveL and MoveP?
 Describe the difference, and when to use what.